wcarmon/docs/vscode/from-jetbrains.md

     - Gateway only has one guy supporting it
 1. vscode supports remote development
 1. neovim is comparatively lighter on memory & CPU
-1. Jetbrains plugins are harder to write and to debug than for vscode
+1. JetBrains plugins are harder to write and to debug than for vscode

 # Key Bindings